simonklee/noeqd/README.md

 ## Clients

 Clients implement a simple wire-protocol that is specified below.
 Implementing a client in your favorite language is trivial and should require no dependencies.

+Client libraries for various languages can be found at the [noeq github page](http://github.com/noeq/).
+If your favorite isn't listed, feel free to contribute one.

 **Failure Recovery**